stefsava/rails51webpack/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
-* suggest from:
+* Suggest from:
 	* http://www.christopherbloom.com/2015/04/26/setting-up-a-rails-5-app-from-edge/
 	* https://github.com/rails/webpacker